Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this batch.
 - `valueEncoding`: custom value encoding for this batch.

 These options can also be set on individual operation objects, taking precedence.
-The `callback` function will be called with no arguments if the batch is successful or with an error if the batch failed for any reason.
+The `callback` function will be called with no arguments if the batch was successful or with an error if it failed.
+If no callback is provided, a promise is returned.

 ### `db.batch()`